onlive/ruby_git_hooks/README.md

 Git, by default, gives you information that doesn't instantly map to what you want.
 A pre-receive hook, for instance, doesn't just give you the content that's being received.
+You have to extract it by running git commands.
 If you want to write a pre-receive hook that can also be used pre-commit, you have to do a fair bit of wrapping.

-RubyGitHooks does that wrapping for you.
+RubyGitHooks does that extracting and wrapping for you.
+It's a somewhat slower wrapper (but still very fast, this is Git) that can be far more convenient to write.

 ## Installation